daos-stack/daos/docs/admin/deployment.md

 fallback to using UIO user-space driver with SPDK instead.

 !!! note
-    If UIO user-space driver is used instead of VFIO, 'daos_server' needs to be run as root.
+    If UIO user-space driver is used instead of VFIO, `daos_server` needs to be run as root.

 The output will be equivalent running `dmg storage scan --verbose` remotely.